Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Introduction

 In \cite{BD2} we have introduced distinguished categories with the aim of providing a general formal framework in which certain statements and facts about unlikely intersections can be formulated and proved at the same time in several different settings, e.g., for semiabelian varieties and connected mixed Shimura varieties.
 In that paper we focused on the Zilber-Pink conjecture in its different formulations and proved several facts about it.
 See the book \cite{Zannier} for a survey on unlikely intersection problems and the Zilber-Pink conjecture.

 In this paper, which is inspired by \cite{AD22}, we formulate analogues of the Mordell-Lang conjecture, which we call the strong and the weak Mordell-Lang statement respectively, in a general distinguished category.
 For this, we introduce the notion of $\Sigma$-orbits.
 In the setting of semiabelian varieties, $\Sigma$-orbits are subgroups of finite rank and both the strong and the weak Mordell-Lang statement follow from the classical Mordell-Lang conjecture, which is a theorem due to McQuillan \cite{McQ}.
-In the setting of connected (mixed) Shimura varieties, we will see that our notion of a $\Sigma$-orbit contains various notions of (generalized) Hecke orbits from the literature.
-Our weak Mordell-Lang statement for connected pure Shimura varieties implies the Mordell-Lang conjecture for Shimura varieties formulated in \cite{AD22}.
+In the setting of connected pure Shimura varieties, we will see that our notion of a $\Sigma$-orbit contains various notions of (generalized) Hecke orbits from the literature.
+In particular, we will see in Subsection \ref{sub:csv1} that, for connected pure Shimura varieties, our notion of a $\Sigma$-orbit is equivalent to the notion of hybrid Hecke orbit introduced in \cite{Richard_Yafaev_24a}.
+Our weak Mordell-Lang statement for connected pure Shimura varieties implies the Mordell-Lang conjecture for Shimura varieties formulated in \cite{AD22}; for connected pure Shimura varieties of abelian type, our weak Mordell-Lang statement has in the meantime been proved in \cite{Richard_Yafaev_24b}.

-The main result of this article, which is Theorem \ref{thm:AD1}, is an analogue of Theorem 4.3 in \cite{AD22} (see also Remark \ref{rmk:sigmaatypical}) and implies Theorem 1.8 of \cite{Aslanyan} and an unconditional result (Corollary \ref{cor:maincor}) for subvarieties of fibered powers of the Legendre elliptic scheme.
+The main result of this article, which is Theorem \ref{thm:AD1}, is an analogue of Theorem 4.3 in \cite{AD22} (see also Remark \ref{rmk:sigmaatypical}).
+Combined with results from the literature, Theorem \ref{thm:AD1} implies Theorem 1.8 of \cite{Aslanyan} and unconditional results for subvarieties of connected pure Shimura varieties of abelian type (Corollary \ref{cor:shimura}) as well as for subvarieties of fibered powers of the Legendre elliptic scheme (Corollary \ref{cor:maincor}).

+Thanks to a discussion at the third JNT biennial conference, we realized that the methods employed in \cite{BD2} and the present article also lead to a resolution of some cases of the Zilber-Pink conjecture for connected pure Shimura varieties with simple adjoint group.
+We include the proof of the relevant statement about distinguished categories in Appendix \ref{appendix}.
+The following theorem is a special case of Theorem \ref{thm:transcendentalzilberpinkshimura} (see Remark \ref{rmk:transcendentalzilberpinka_g}).
+We use $\mathcal{A}_g$ to denote the coarse moduli space of principally polarized abelian varieties of dimension $g$ over $\bar{\mathbb{Q}}$ ($g \in \mathbb{N}$).